sudomibo/packaging-OpenSMTPD/README.md

 The preferred alternative seems to be to have the `download_files` service in manual mode (activating it locally with `osc service mr download_files`), and commit the upstream source tarball to OBS.
 That way source remains available even if upstream site is not available.

+## Post-release Checklist

+1. Were all binaries built with relevant security hardening flags?
+2. Were all binaries properly stripped?

 ## FAQ

 ### How to add new users and groups?

 OpenSMTPD by default uses two unprivileged accounts to increase security.
 They are defined in [OpenSMTPD-user.conf](https://github.com/sudomibo/packaging-OpenSMTPD/blob/main/OpenSMTPD-user.conf).
 To avoid the `rpmlint` "non-standard-gid" warning when the package is built, the users and groups are added to `configs/openSUSE/users-groups.toml` file in the `opensuse` branch of https://github.com/rpm-software-management/rpmlint/.

+### How to include SUID/SGID binaries in the package?

+Create a ticket according to https://en.opensuse.org/openSUSE:Package_security_guidelines#audit_bugs ([example](https://bugzilla.opensuse.org/show_bug.cgi?id=1247781)).

+## TODO

+* Prepare a default configuration file for openSUSE instead of shipping the one provided from upstream
+* Continue hardening effort on the systemd unit/service

 ## Useful Links
 * https://en.opensuse.org/openSUSE:Packaging_guidelines